 The general deadline for filing taxes is on or before April 30.
 But when that day falls on a Sunday or a holiday, the deadline is moved to the next business day (for example, April 30, 2017 was a Sunday and so returns postmarked on May 1, 2017 were considered on time).
 If you are self-employed, your deadline is June 15, unless you have a balance owing the previous year, then you have to pay on or before April 30.

-If you don’t owe any balances to the CRA, you don’t have to worry if you filed late.
+If you don’t owe any balances to the CRA, you don’t have to worry if you file late.
 There is no penalty.
-But this may affect the schedule you receive your benefits depending on when you were able to file.
+However, this affects the schedule you receive your benefits depending on when you were able to file.

 If you do have balance owing however, you will be charged a late-filing penalty.
-The penalty is 5% of your balance owing the last year plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.
-So even if you can’t pay the full balance you owe, it will be better to file your return on time to avoid the penalty.
+Normally, the penalty is 5% of your balance owing the last year plus 1% of your balance owing for each full month your return is late, to a maximum of 12 months.
+But in view of the pandemic, the government has announced interest relief to 2020 income tax debt.
+Read Government of Canada addresses CERB repayments for self-employed individuals and announces interest relief on 2020 income tax debt due to COVID-19 related income support from the CRA for more details.

 What if I file my returns and my personal information changes.
 Should I report it to CRA?
 How?